alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 - [Notes App Folders Always Expanded on macOS Tahoe 26.0.1](https://discussions.apple.com/thread/256165172)
 - [macOS 26: On launch, Apple Notes opens every single folder](https://discussions.apple.com/thread/256154409)

 I have not been able to find a ready-to-use solution.
-So I made this Apple Shortcut, that collapses all folders back in one click.
+So I made this Apple Shortcut, that uses AppleScript to collapse all folders back in one click.
 This shortcut works both with iCloud notes and On My Mac notes.

+**Note:** This shortcut only works on macOS.
+It relies on AppleScript and System Events, which are not available on iOS or iPadOS.

 ## Preview
 Placeholder.

 ## How It Works
-The AppleScript in the Shortcuts uses System Events to simulate **Option ⌥ + Left Arrow ◀** keyboard shortcut in the Apple Notes sidebar to collapse folder and all its subfolders and other keyboard shortcuts for navigation within the folders list.
+The AppleScript in the shortcut uses System Events to simulate **Option ⌥ + Left Arrow ◀** keyboard shortcut in the Apple Notes sidebar to collapse folder and all its subfolders and other keyboard shortcuts for navigation within the folders list.

 The algorithm is simple:
 1. Focus on the Notes window.